Academic Success Advisement

 Health and Wellness Promotion at UCM is part of the broader Campus Community Health (CCH) office, which incorporates the University Health Center and the Counseling Center.
 Find information about CCH at ucmo.edu/cch.

-Through a wide variety of support programs and services, Health and Wellness Promotion at UCM can help you stay safe and healthy, and help you get connected to local community resources.
+Through a wide variety of support programs and services, Health and Wellness Promotion at UCM can help you stay safe and healthy.
 We believe education, prevention, and engagement are powerful tools, and we’re here to help you use them.
 Some of our programs include:

-Green Dot: A bystander intervention initiative that works to reduce power-based personal violence on campus and in our community, through trainings and other education, and a commitment to creating a culture that doesn’t tolerate power-based personal violence.
+Green Dot: A bystander intervention initiative that works to reduce power-based personal violence on campus and in our community, through trainings and other education, working to create a culture that doesn’t tolerate power-based personal violence.

-AlcoholEdu: An online program that helps you learn to make healthy choices regarding alcohol and drugs and how to respond to the choices of those around you.
+AlcoholEdu: An online program that helps you make informed choices regarding alcohol and drugs and how to respond to the choices of those around you.
 To support student success and promote a safe and healthy environment at UCM, every freshman under the age of 24 must complete AlcoholEdu at the beginning of their college career.

 Friendship Families: This program connects international students with local families and individuals to help build cultural awareness and appreciation, while providing students with a sense of connection to the Warrensburg community.